Karen Ann Quinlan

 Julia says she is thankful that her family has come through this ordeal intact.
 She pointed out that many families could not survive the kind of pressure and stress they experienced.
 Mary Ellen and John “have grown to be wonderful people.
-They serve on the Hospice board,” she said.
+They serve or have served on the Hospice board,” she said.
 They also live in Wantage.
 Joseph Quinlan died on December 7, 1996 peacefully at his Wantage home under hospice care.

 In reflecting over the many years and Karen Ann’s life, Julia said, “Her life served a purpose…there has been so much good after a tragedy.”
 She said the hospice is designed to assist patients and their families in the final six months of life, but it is not a gloom and doom experience but rather a celebration of life.